k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 Starting from V8.0, the Retry mechanism can be configured using any actor defined as the stage’s **error handler**, as follows:

 * The Actor should return **result = retry** instead of true or false to activate the retry mechanism.
-* The number of retries and interval should be implemented by the error handler Actor (Java code, LU function, etc.).
+* The number of retries and interval duration should be implemented by an error handler Actor (Java code, LU function, etc.).
 * The Retry is then enabled on each actor of such stage.

-For easier configuration of the Retry mechanism, the **ErrorHandler** actor can be used.
+For easier configuration of the Retry mechanism, the **ErrorHandler** Actor can be used.
 For more details, refer to the [Error Handling Actors](actors/06_error_handling_actors.md) article.

 ### How Do I Add an Error Handler to a Stage?